Abu Asim Azmi on Aurangzeb: Unraveling History's Controversies

 1. Religious Policies: Tolerance or Tyranny?

-Aurangzeb's religious policies are often cited as evidence of his intolerance.
-He reimposed the jizya tax on non-Muslims and destroyed certain temples.
-However, historical records also show that he funded various Hindu temples and employed a large number of Hindus in his administration.
+Aurangzeb's religious policies have been quoted often as proof of his intolerance.
+He reinstalled the jizya tax among non-Muslims and demolished certain temples.
+History, however, also indicates that he sponsored a number of Hindu temples and filled many positions within his administration with Hindus.

-So, was Aurangzeb truly intolerant, or was he a complex ruler balancing power and faith?
+Was Aurangzeb then tolerant or a multilayered ruler who combined power and faith?

 2. Military Expansion and Governance